The sentencing process

 10 With conviction, sentence a young person under 15 to detention in a youth residential centre.
 A magistrate must be satisfied that the circumstances and nature of the offence(s) are serious and that no other sentence is appropriate.
 A youth residential centre sentence cannot exceed one year for a single offence, or two years for multiple offences.
 The youth residential centre for both young men and young women is in Parkville.

 11 With conviction, sentence a young person who is over 15 years to detention in a youth detention centre for a maximum of three years for one offence and four years for multiple offences.
 A magistrate must be satisfied that no other sentence is appropriate.
-The youth detention centre for young men is the Melbourne Youth Justice Centre, in Parkville.
-The youth detention centre for young women is also in Parkville.
+The youth detention centres are in Parkville.

 12 If another person’s property was damaged or not recovered as a result of an offence, a magistrate may order that the young person pay compensation or make restitution to a maximum amount of $1000 (s 417 CYF Act).
 In doing so, a magistrate must take into account the young person’s financial circumstances.